csgray/learn-python3/README.md

 ### Exercise 36: Designing and Debugging

 This is supposed to be a little text-based adventure game using lists, functions, and modules.
 Mine is maybe a shell, and I really want to go back through it and make it awesome.
 Though I kind of want to use objects.
 At the very least, it might be good practice for string interpretation?

+### Exercise 43: Basic Object-Oriented Analysis and Design

+This is just the shell code.
+It is another text-based adventure game, but it uses objects like I originally wanted to do.
+I'm not a fan of the whole 'Gothon' thing, so I want to redo this game as an updated version of exercise 36.